 Construction sites have the highest occupational fatality rate in the nation’s labour force, not counting work-related deaths caused by occupational diseases.
 The causes of accidents in construction are very varied, but human error and unsafe work environments unsurprisingly top the list.
+Occupational and OSHA 10 online training and OSHA 30 Construction programmes are key tools to effectively manage work site hazards and promote safety regulation compliance at every step of any construction project.

 What is a construction site accident?

 - Human error.
 This includes everything from preventable errors at the top management level to mistakes made by the personnel.
-Human error includes actions, inactions, and other voluntary acts that have contributed to the workplace accident.
+Human error includes actions, inactions, and other voluntary acts that have contributed to workplace accident.

 - Defective/lack of equipment.
 Defective equipment is a common hazard on a construction site, but often one of the deadliest.
 Also, the absence of personal protective equipment due to the employer’s or the worker’s fault has been behind many preventable accidents.
 Faulty design of equipment may also result in injuries, in which case the equipment manufacturer or designer may be held liable.

 - Hazardous environment.
 Many construction site accidents happen because of hazardous environments such as an oil spot that has led to a slip and fall or bad weather that lowered a machinery operator’s visibility.
-Some environmental hazards can be prevented like the former case, while others require just a little bit of extra caution to lower the risk of accidents like the latter case.
+Some environmental hazards can be prevented like the former case, while others require just a little of extra caution to lower the risk of accidents like the latter case.

 Since construction sites are hazardous to work environments by design, extra safety precautions and protection need to be taken to prevent life-threatening injuries and deaths.
 Unfortunately, many construction companies skimp on worker safety and push workers to complete tasks as quickly as possible to cut costs even if that means sacrificing protection.